DEPARTMENT OF HEALTH AND HUMAN SERVICES

 CUTTING OBESITY THROUGH RESEARCH AND PROGRAMS

-The increase in overweight and obesity among adults and children is a major public health concern.
-In fact, in a recent analysis of international data, NICHD researchers documented that U.S. teenagers were more overweight than youth in 14 other developed countries.
-Like many other health conditions that affect adults, the antecedents of adult obesity can be found in childhood.
-Young children who are overweight are likely to be overweight as adults.
+The increase of overweight and obesity among adults and children is a major public health concern.
+In fact, in a recent analysis of international data, NICHD researchers documented that U.S. teenagers had more overweight than youth in 14 other developed countries.
+Like many other health conditions that affect adults, the antecedents of adults having obesity can be found in childhood.
+Young children who have overweight are likely to have overweight as adults.
 There is no single explanation for the increase in childhood overweight and there is no single solution.
 However, we know we must devise successful interventions that help children maintain a healthy weight.
 As part of the trans-NIH initiative, the NICHD will lead a major effort to determine whether a weight control program for children and youth led by primary care physicians as part of a comprehensive community-based effort can be successful.
 Currently, most weight management programs are administered through specialty clinics.
 However, there is strong evidence that an appropriate intervention by a physician can have a significant impact on personal behaviors such as tobacco use.
 Effective weight management programs in a primary care setting would be accessible to large numbers of children and would minimize the geographic, social, and economic barriers that commercial weight management programs can impose.

 We are also developing an exciting research-based program that helps to teach young children the fundamentals of good nutrition and physical activity as well as how to make sense of the messages that appear in the media.
 Three years ago, this committee provided funds to the NICHD and other health agencies to develop programs that encourage young people to engage in healthy behaviors.
 In response to this directive, the NICHD has developed "Media Smart Youth," an after school program for children between nine and 13 years of age.
 The program focuses on good nutrition and physical activity.
 But it also provides skills to young children to interpret the messages about food and snacks they see on television, in magazines, and on the Internet.
 As part of their activity, the children who take part in Media Smart Youth develop messages about the importance of good nutrition and physical activity for their peers.
 The program has been tested with youth groups around the country.
 In fact, the children at P.S.
 127 in the Bronx who took part in this program developed a message about physical activity for young people that appeared for 30 minutes on the Panasonic "jumbotron" screen in Times Square.